LotusLotus

 The Buddha told Kāśyapa, "Very good!
 Very good!
 It is my state, not yours.
 Indeed, Buddha-Bhagavāns, having achieved liberation, are free from form but still have form."

-The Buddha asked Kāśyapa, "What are formless gods?
+The Buddha then asked Kāśyapa, “What are formless gods?
 Do you know what these gods do?
-Kāśyapa, why are gods in Form Heavens counted as formless?"
+Kāśyapa, can gods with form be considered formless?”

 Kāśyapa replied to the Buddha, "This is beyond our state."